 If you’re interested in learning how to style a bun with short hair and still look like a stylish adult, you’ll want to read these tips.
 Happy bunning!

 When it comes to short hair, you’ll need to rethink everything you knew about styling when you had a medium or long hair.
 Instead of depending on inches and gravity to do the work, you’ll be leaning on hair products and pins to hold your updo together.

 As a first step, toss your thick elastics in the trash and purchase a set of neutral or clear no-tangle elastics from your nearest beauty supply store.
 These thin bands will cover up less of your hair and minimize tugging, leading to a better bun.

 Make sure your hair has grip.

-Your long hair might have stayed put in just about any updo, but your short hair needs help.
+Your long hair might have stayed put in just about any updo, but your short hair needs help to become a gorgeous, textured messy bun.
 That’s why it’s so crucial to stock your beauty arsenal with texturizing sprays and mattifying pastes.
 Products that give your hair grip and lift are key.
 As an added tip, working with lived-in hair will always be easier than trying to make the squeaky clean version hold.